Kobzol/hardware-effects/branch-misprediction/README.md

 $ branch-misprediction <sort>
 ```

-The `branch-misprediction` program will fill a large array with uniformly distributed random integers from 1 to 100.
+The `branch-misprediction` program will fill a large array with uniformly distributed random numbers from 1 to 10.
-Then it will repeatedly go through the whole array and sum elements that are smaller than 50.
+Then it will repeatedly go through the whole array and sum elements that are smaller than 6.
 If `sort` equals 1,
 the array will be sorted in ascending order at the beginning of the program.
 If `sort` equals 0 the array will not be sorted.

-If the array is sorted, the branch predictor will learn very quickly that it should expect the `array[i] < 50`
+If the array is sorted, the branch predictor will learn very quickly that it should expect the `array[i] < 6`
 condition to be true in the first half of the array and false in the second half.
-I disabled inlining of the
+I used floats, therefore the
-condition body so that the compiler can't do tricks like using CMOV so a misprediction costs a lot.
+compiler can't use CMOV (you can try it with an integer, then there should be no difference).
-If you don't observe a large performance difference between the sort/nosort scenarios, make sure that your
+If you don't observe a large performance difference between the sort/nosort scenarios, make sure that your compiler
-compiler is not inlining the `handle_sum` function call.
+is not doing any vector tricks with the if followed by the sum.

 The branch miss count can be easily observed with `perf`.
 Here's how it looks on my computer:
 ```bash